bloch-elkouby-lab/website/news/index.md

 {% capture text %}

-Dr. Bloch-Elkouby moderated the plenary __ with Dr. Aafjes-van Doorn
+Dr. Bloch-Elkouby moderated the plenary _Friend or foe?
+An update and future directions on AI applications in psychotherapy research_ with Dr. Aafjes-van Doorn.

-She presented two papers at the SPR 2025 annual conference.
+She also presented a paper at the SPR 2025 annual conference.
 In the _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_ panel, she presented the paper **_The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study_**.

+She was a discussant of _What’s Tricky about Transforming Training?
+A Discussion on Training Providers_ structured discussion session.

 {% endcapture %}